Concealed Weapon Permit

 Requesting a Formal Hearing after the Notice of Suspension

-Because the requirements are strict, if you plan to request a formal hearing, contact an experienced attorney who can help you through each stage of the process.
+Because the requirements are strict, if you plan to request a formal hearing, contact an experienced attorney who can help you through each stage.

-Thereafter, the license holder may appeal to an appellate court by filing a notice of appeal pursuant to Florida Rule of Appellate Procedure 9.110 within thirty (30) days of the final agency action.
+Thereafter, the license holder may appeal to an appellate court by filing a notice of appeal according to Florida Rule of Appellate Procedure 9.110 within thirty (30) days of the final agency action.

 Prohibitions Against Issuance of Concealed Carry Permits for Domestic Violence